lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level0/lennard-jones-fluid.rst

 ..  container:: justify

-    The novelty with respect to the previous input script is the command 'write_data'.
-This command asks LAMMPS to print the final state of the simulation in a file named 'minimized_coordinate.data'.
+    The novelty with respect to the previous input script is the command *write_data*.
+This command asks LAMMPS to print the final state of the simulation in a file named *minimized_coordinate.data*.
 This file will be used later to restart the simulation from the final state of the energy minimisation step.

-    Run LAMMPS using the input2.lammps script.
-If everything goes well, a dump file named dump.min.lammpstrj will appear in the folder, allowing you to visualize the atoms trajectories during minimization.
+    Run LAMMPS using the *input2.lammps* script.
+If everything goes well, a dump file named *dump.min.lammpstrj* will appear in the folder, allowing you to visualize the atoms trajectories during minimization.
 In
-    addition, a file named minimized_coordinate.data will be created.
+    addition, a file named *minimized_coordinate.data* will be created.
 If you open this file, you will see that it contains all the information necessary to restart the simulation, such as the number of atoms and the size of